anto-richard/AngularCalculation/README.md

 # Web Page for Mathematical Calculations using Angular...

 ## AIM:
-To design a dynamic website to perform mathematical calculations using Angular Framwork.
+To design a dynamic website to perform mathematical calculations using Angular Framework.

 ## DESIGN STEPS: